-ERGA adopted a statement on the need for regulatory independence.
+ERGA also adopted a statement on the need for regulatory independence.
 ERGA asks the European Commission, as the initiator of European legislation, to take the considerations in this statement and the following work into account in the context of the upcoming REFIT exercise of the AVMS Directive.
-ERGA statement on the independence of NRAs in the audiovisual sector
+ERGA statement on the independence of NRAs in the audiovisual sector.

 The AVMSD recognizes the role of the independent regulatory authorities which, in most Member States are responsible for the enforcement of the national measures transposing the rules of the Directive.

 In general, regulators in the field of audiovisual media services supervise audiovisual programmes’ compliance with European and national rules.
 This provision should provide a basis for an increased cooperation between regulators and the Commission in order to achieve an overall better enforcement of the rules of the Directive notably when issues of jurisdiction are at stake.
 More broadly, this exchange of information and cooperation allows discussions at EU level on issues of interpretation and application of provisions of the Directive, especially advertising rules.
 Such discussions allow a more consistent application of the rules and thus a level playing field throughout the EU.

 - In its 2013 report, the independent High Level Group (HLG) on Media Freedom and Pluralism recommended the formalisation of cooperation between regulatory bodies in the field of audiovisual media services to share common good practice and setting quality standards.

 - Moreover, the majority of the respondents to the public consultation on the independence of audiovisual regulatory bodies replied that the cooperation between regulatory bodies is crucial in the convergent environment.
 They also supported the legally mandated gathering of these authorities at European level.